FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Windows.md

 ### Setting Up WSL

 Return to the command prompt (Win+R, type "cmd" then enter).
-Type `wslconfig /l`.
+Type `wsl --list`.
 The output should look something like this.

 [[/img/building-tutorial/badwsl.png]]

 You will need to set WSL Ubuntu as the default.
-Type `wslconfig /s Ubuntu`.
-The output should look like this after rerunning `wslconfig /l`.
+Type `wsl --set-default Ubuntu`.
+The output should look like this after rerunning `wsl --list`.

 [[/img/building-tutorial/goodwsl.png]]